chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 ## Print, if, and for statements

-B-Minor also supports print, if and for statements like below:
+B-Minor also supports print, if and for statements as shown below:

 ```text
 for (i: integer; i < n; i++) {